laucherr/Solar-Housing-Management-App/README.md

 # Solar-Housing-Management-App
-A housing management app that manages tenant, home owner and property details.
+A housing management app that manages tenant, home owner and property details in the form of a desktop application.

 # Screenshots